Echo Meter Touch 2 bat detector for Android or iOS - HIRE

 The Echo Meter Touch 2 PRO Ultrasonic Module creates extremely quiet, high-quality recordings which are superior to those created by bat detectors costing much more.

 Bat calls enter the Module through an integrated acoustical horn, engineered to reduce unwanted echoes.
-The horn efficiently directs the sound into the Module’s ultra-quiet microphone element (the same used in the SMM-U2 ultrasonic microphone) which captures frequencies of up to 192kHz.
+The horn efficiently directs the sound into the Module’s ultra-quiet microphone element (the Pro model is the same used in the SMM-U2 ultrasonic microphone) which captures frequencies of up to 192kHz.
 The Module’s onboard computer converts the sound into digital data and streams it to the Echo Meter Touch app.

 The app features a number of advanced software features designed specifically for professsional biologists: Choose a sample rate of 256kHz or 384kHz.
 Control recording amplitude by selecting one of three gain settings.
 Set specific trigger length, trigger window, trigger sensitivity and auto-trigger time.
 You can also choose audio division ratio for RTE, heterodyne, and time-expansion listening modes.
 You can even enable/disable Nightly Sessions Mode and Real-Time ID.